CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Random schedule maker
 ### Functionality
-Allow for a student to pick the classes and make a complelyt random schedule that does not have any conflicts.
+Allow for a student to pick the classes and make a completely random schedule that does not have any conflicts.
 They would click a button that would put their classes in the schedule
 ### Design
 randomly select classes and put in a random period.
-Then randomly put the rest in a location rando,ly selected and only allow for it to be in the location if no schedule conflicts and if the classe is allowed during that time.
+Then randomly put the rest in a location randomly selected and only allow for it to be in the location if no schedule conflicts and if the classe is allowed during that time.
 ### QA
+Make sure the schedule create no conflict.
+If there is a conflict created, the test fails.
+But if the schedule can work, the test succeeds
 # If you would like to add another feature to this list: list it below.
 - randomize schedule